gurkult/reagurk/reagurk/README.md

 To build for production, run `yarn build` and start the production server on http://localhost:5000 with `yarn serve`.

+Make sure to lint with the `yarn lint` command.

-If you have an questions, feel free to ask over on Discord.
+If you have any questions, feel free to ask over on Discord.